UPDATE* Pattern now available here

-Since I first launched my own brand I’ve considered offering a free pattern.
+Since I first launched my own brand I’ve considered offering a free pattern (for a limited time).
 I know how wary people can be of new companies and they want a sample of the goods before they spend their hard earned money on something new.
 This is true of all things from cookie brands to restaurants to pdf patterns.
 So, with that in mind, I kept an eye out for details that would not only be simple to draft, but also be simple to sew AND make a unique and easily wearable garment.

 When I ran across this photo from princessly.com while browsing Pinterest, I knew that I wanted to incorporate that large keyhole into my free pattern.
 It would be cute, easy to sew, and eliminate the need for zippers or buttons if the final garment had enough ease.